markterweele/windows-itpro-docs/windows/deployment/update/get-started-updates-channels-tools.md

 ### General Availability Channel

 In the General Availability Channel, feature updates are released annually.
 As long as a device isn't set to defer feature updates, any device in this channel installs a feature update as soon as it's released.
-If you use Windows Update for Business, the channel provides three months of additional total deployment time before being required to update to the next release.
+If you use Windows Update client policies, the channel provides three months of additional total deployment time before being required to update to the next release.

 ### Windows Insider Program for Business